BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Even in the grave, all is not lost. – Edgar Allan Poe
+ Debt is the slavery of the free. – Publilius Syrus